MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/using-azure-ad-for-sharepoint-server-authentication.md

  If you already have a directory such as the one used for Microsoft Office 365 or your Microsoft Azure subscription, you can use that directory instead.
 You must have permissions to register applications in the directory.

-## Ensure the zone for the web application that you want to secure with Azure AD is configured to use SSL
+## Step 2: Ensure the zone for the web application that you want to secure with Azure AD is configured to use SSL

 This article was written using the reference architecture in [Run a high availability SharePoint Server 2016 farm in Azure](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/sharepoint).
 The article’s accompanying scripts used to deploy the solution described in [this article](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/sharepoint) create a site that does not use SSL.